Repeater types in WiFi, LTE, Satellite, Optical, Microwave

-This page describes repeater basics and repeater types.
-It explains functions of WiFi repeater, Microwave repeater, Satellite repeater, LTE repeater and Optical repeater.
-It mentions difference between repeater and amplifier.
-It mentions advantages and disadvantages of repeater.
+We will learn repeater types used in wireless communication and networking systems including WiFi repeater, Microwave repeater, Satellite repeater, LTE repeater and Optical repeater.
+We will derive difference between repeater and amplifier and explain advantages and disadvantages of repeater.

 As we know there is a limit for any communication system to transmit the information.
 The coverage distance depends on modules used at the transmitter side viz. modulation scheme, amplifier, data format of the signal etc. In order to increase the communication distance of the system repeaters are used.

 • Repeater is a device which receives the signal and retransmits the signal after amplification.

 It may or may not does frequency conversion before retransmission depending upon applications of use.

 • It usually consists of receiver, amplifier, frequency converter and transmitter.

 • In some systems, repeater also does baud rate conversion before retransmission.

 • Repeater is used for wired medium (e.g. telephone line repeater, fiber optical cable repeater etc.) as well as wireless medium (e.g. satellite repeater, microwave repeater, wifi repeater, LTE repeater etc.).

 Types of repeaters in networking and wireless communication systems